turingschool/lesson_plans/ruby_03-professional_rails_applications/building-a-vps.markdown

 ### Hello World

-At this point, we can fire up a Rails server and we'll be able to access it over the Internet.
+At this point, we could fire up a Rails server and access it over the Internet.

 Let's install Rails with `gem install rails` and then create a new Rails project with `rails new <application-name>`.